 What is Outlook’s Email Recall Feature?

-Outlook’s Email Recall feature allows you to retrieve a sent email before the recipient has opened it, essentially “unsending” the message.
-Once an email is recalled successfully, it disappears from the recipient’s inbox.
+Outlook’s Email Recall feature allows you to unsend the message.
+Once an email is retrieved successfully, it disappears from the recipient’s inbox.
 Alternatively, you can choose to replace the recalled email with a new one, providing you an opportunity to correct mistakes or include forgotten details.

 This feature is particularly useful in a corporate environment, where sending an incorrect or incomplete email can have significant consequences.
 It provides a level of control and flexibility that few other email platforms offer.